1989 Florida's 18th congressional district special election

 A special election to determine the member of the United States House of Representatives for Florida's 18th congressional district was held on August 29, 1989.
 Republican Ileana Ros-Lehtinen defeated Democrat Gerald Richman in the runoff vote, 53.14% to 46.85%.
 Ros-Lehtinen replaced Claude Pepper, who died in office from stomach cancer.

-Changing demographics in Florida's 18th congressional district had moved the largely white district into a 40% Cuban American district.
-The election campaign followed this trend as the campaign was dominated by discussions of race after Republican National Chairman Lee Atwater declared that the district should become the "Cuban American seat".
+Changing demographics in Florida's 18th congressional district had seen the largely white district change into a 40% Cuban American district.
+The election campaign focused on this trend as the campaign was dominated by discussions of race after Republican National Chairman Lee Atwater declared that the district should become the "Cuban American seat".
 Democrat Gerald Richman ran a campaign with the slogan "This is an American seat" in response to Atwater's comments, and both Ros-Lehtinen and Richman appealed to their respective racial bases in the general.
 Ros-Lehtinen won a competitive campaign to flip the seat, and became the first Cuban American to serve in Congress.

 Background

-United States Congressman Claude Pepper died in office from stomach cancer on May 30, 1989 after serving in the House for over a quarter century, opening up a special election to fill his seat.
+United States Congressman Claude Pepper died in office from stomach cancer on May 30, 1989, after serving in the House for over a quarter century, opening up a special election to fill his seat.
 Pepper had previously served as a U.S. Senator from Florida as well and was seen as a lion of the U.S. Congress.
 Pepper's reputation and length of service had insulated him from the racial splits that existed in his district, and The New York Times noted that he had been able to bridge the gap inside of the district.
 The district had moved from a largely white district into a 40% Cuban American district.
 Florida Governor Bob Martinez announced the special election schedule the day after Pepper's burial.